-The Framework Alliance Contract (FAC-1), which Futures became the first organisation in the world to adopt, is designed to help SME (small and medium) businesses work in partnership and access public contracts.
+Futures was the first organisation in the world to adopt The Framework Alliance Contract (FAC-1) which is designed to help SME (small and medium) businesses work in partnership and access public contracts.

 Appearing alongside Professor David Mosey PhD of King’s College London, who authored the framework, and Chris Paul, a partner at Trowers & Hamlins LLP, John also fielded questions from professionals from across the housing, construction and procurement sectors.

-Since the new framework launched on 1 August, early indications suggest it will provide significant savings in comparison to its predecessor.
+Since the new framework launched, early indications suggest it will provide significant savings in comparison to its predecessor.
 So far these savings have been just over 9%.
-This will considerably help Futures meet its intention to be more efficient while also offering an improved service for customers and helping to boost the local economy.
+This will considerably help Futures to meet its intention to be more efficient while also offering an improved service to customers and helping to boost the local economy.

 John Thornhill said: “We are very proud to have been the first organisation to introduce the FAC-1 Framework Alliance Contract and have already seen the benefits.
 Engaging smaller businesses with public contracts has always been difficult but this new framework takes away much of the bureaucracy and has enabled us to better engage with SMEs and the market.

-“It was a great privilege to speak alongside Professor Mosey at the ASG Conference and to showcase how Futures has led the way with this pioneering approach.
-As an organisation, Futures punches above its weight in many ways and this new approach represents great innovation and a vision of how our procurement will be carried out in the future.”
+“It was a great privilege to speak alongside Professor Mosey at the ASG Conference and to showcase how we have led the way with this pioneering approach.
+As an organisation, we punch above our weight in many ways and this new approach represents great innovation and a vision of how our procurement will be carried out in the future.”

 Pictured above (left to right): Shane Hughes, Director at Savills UK; John Thornhill, Procurement & Contracts Manager at Futures Housing Group and Professor David Mosey PhD of King’s College London with the first ever FAC-1 Framework Alliance contract.